Canon G1 X Mark II vs 30D

-The Canon PowerShot G1 X Mark II and the Canon EOS 30D are two enthusiast cameras that were officially introduced, respectively, in February 2014 and February 2006.
+The Canon PowerShot G1 X Mark II and the Canon EOS 30D are two enthusiast cameras that were announced, respectively, in February 2014 and February 2006.
 The G1X Mark II is a fixed lens compact, while the 30D is a DSLR.
 The cameras are based on an 1.5-inch (G1X Mark II) and an APS-C (30D) sensor.
-The G1X Mark II has a resolution of 13 megapixel, whereas the 30D provides 8.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The G1X Mark II has a resolution of 13 megapixels, whereas the 30D provides 8.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon G1 X Mark II vs Canon 30D
+Body comparison: Canon G1 X Mark II vs 30D

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 30D is considerably larger (78 percent) than the Canon G1 X Mark II.
 In this context, it is worth noting that neither the G1X Mark II nor the 30D are weather-sealed.